rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-As you may have noticed, the second argument wasn't introduced yet to the `onFetchFromGitHub()` class method.
-Let's see how this turns out.
+The second argument wasn't introduced  to the `onFetchFromGitHub()` class method yet.
+Let's see how that turns out.

 {{< highlight javascript "hl_lines=1 6 13 14 15" >}}
 const getIssuesOfRepository = (path, cursor) => {